shanghoosh1/Parallel_Graphical_Join/README.md

 As GJ stores the summary of the join result, it is a CPU-bound join algorithm, while other algorithms spend a lot of time to store huge join results in disk.

+The Y axis in the below figures is the running time in seconds, and the X axis shows the number of cores.

 <img src="results/A1-parallel-disk-log.png" width="400"/> <img src="results/A2-parallel-disk-log.png" width="400"/> <img src="results/A1-dup-parallel-disk-log.png" width="400"/> <img src="results/A1-parallel-mem-log.png" width="400"/> <img src="results/A2-parallel-mem-log.png" width="400"/> <img src="results/A1-dup-parallel-mem-log.png" width="400"/>